 Heavy exposure at work to certain chemicals used in the dry cleaning and metal working industries may raise a person’s risk of pancreatic cancer.

 African Americans are slightly more likely to develop pancreatic cancer than whites.
-The reasons for this aren’t clear, but it may be due in part to having higher rates of some other risk factors for pancreatic cancer, such as diabetes, smoking in men, and being overweight in women.
+The reasons for this aren’t clear, but it may be due in part to having higher rates of some other risk factors for pancreatic cancer, such as diabetes, smoking , and being overweight.

 Pancreatic cancer seems to run in some families.
 In some of these families, the high risk is due to an inherited syndrome (explained below).
 In other families, the gene causing the increased risk is not known.
 Although family history is a risk factor, most people who get pancreatic cancer do not have a family history of it.